inspiritilda/2420_linux_assigment_1/README.md

   1. Log-in to your DigitalOcean Control Panel.
   2. On the left menu, click API (this takes you to the "Applications & API" page under the Tokens tab).
   3. In the Personal access tokens section, click the Generate New Token button.
-  4. You will receive your own personal access Token jsut like the screenshot below.
+  4. You will receive your own personal access Token just like the screenshot below.
 ![personal access token](images/new%20personal%20token.png)

-### Using the API token to grant account access to doctl
+### Using the API token to grant account access to `doctl`
 Now that you have your API token, you can use it to link `doctl` to your DigitalOcean account.
-When you run `doctl auth init`, just enter the token when it asks for it.
-It looks like this:
+Here is what you should run:
 ```bash
 doctl auth init
 ```